What is Acupuncture

-Acupuncture involves the use of tiny, pore-sized, single-use, sterile needles to invoke a physiological response in the body.
+Acupuncture involves using tiny, pore-sized, single-use, sterile needles to invoke a physiological response in the body.
 There are twelve channels, or meridians, on the body traversing from the fingertips and toe tips into the core and further traveling internally to reach the organs.
-The points are chosen along these meridians in order to activate the body’s natural healing reaction.
-The five basic theories of how these tiny needles being inserted into the body create such a powerful response are as follows:
+Chosen points along these meridians activate the body’s natural healing reaction.
+The five fundamental theories of how these tiny needles inserted into the body create such a robust response are as follows:

-Augmentation of Immunity: By placing the needles into the skin and muscle, the immune system responds.
+1. Augmentation of Immunity: The immune system responds by placing the needles into the skin and muscle.
 The needles, harmless as they may be, are still foreign, increasing gamma globulins, antibodies, white blood cells, and other natural fighters.
 Not only can we prevent illness, treat colds or allergies, eliminate asthma, and more, but acupuncture can also regulate the immune system in cases of autoimmune diseases.

-Endorphin Theory: Endorphins are released during acupuncture which not only makes you feel good but also initiates natural pain regulation.
-Endorphins are said to be 10 times stronger than morphine.
-This is how we treat acute and chronic pain syndromes short-term as well as long-term.
+2. Endorphin Theory: Endorphins are released during acupuncture, which makes you feel good and initiates natural pain regulation.
+Endorphins are said to be ten times stronger than morphine.
+They are addressing acute and chronic pain syndromes short-term as well as long-term.

-Circulatory Theory: Vasodilators are released in response to needle insertion which benefits the entire circulatory system, relieving pressure on the heart and blood vessels and ultimately encouraging proper blood flow.
-This also sends fresh red blood cells and white blood cells to any area of injury, speeding up the healing process.
+3. Circulatory Theory: Release of vasodilators in response to needle insertion benefits the entire circulatory system.
+Dilating the blood vessels relieves pressure on the heart and ultimately encourages proper blood flow.
+New red blood cells and white blood cells are transported to any area of injury, speeding up the healing process.

-Neurotransmitter Theory: Acupuncture regulates certain neurotransmitters, especially serotonin and noradrenaline.
-Low serotonin levels are often attributed to anxiety, depression, panic attacks, insomnia, obesity, fibromyalgia, eating disorders, chronic pain, migraines, and alcohol abuse.
+4. Neurotransmitter Theory: Acupuncture regulates certain neurotransmitters, especially serotonin and noradrenaline.
+Low serotonin levels are attributed to anxiety, depression, panic attacks, insomnia, obesity, fibromyalgia, eating disorders, chronic pain, migraines, and alcohol abuse.
 Negative thoughts, low self-esteem, obsessive thoughts and behaviors, PMS, and Irritable Bowel Syndrome are also symptoms of low serotonin.
-By regulating the mind as well as the body, we are able to achieve excellent results
+By regulating the mind and the body, we can achieve excellent results.